Smart load

 Method 1: Connecting using Gateway

-Before connecting a Smart Home Device, please ensure that a Gateway is configured in the networking.
+Before connecting a Smart Load please ensure that a Gateway is configured in the networking.

-The number of Smart Home Devices that can be connected is determined by the supported capacity of the Gateway.
+The number of Smart Loads that can be connected is determined by the supported capacity of the Gateway.

 If you cannot locate the icon of the connected device, for example, an immersion heater, select "Other" and connect it.
 You can check the connected smart load on the "Device" screen.